GDIAMEL/PLP-SOFTWARE-ENGINEERING/README.md

 **Integration with CI/CD Pipelines**: Automates testing and deployment processes, enhancing development efficiency and reliability.

-### 7. Common challenges faced by software engineers and strategies to overcome them
+### 7. What are some common challenges faced by software engineers and strategies to overcome them

 The fast-paced world of software engineering presents numerous challenges.
 Here’s how to tackle them effectively: